 Physical access to the protected environment is limited to authorized personnel.
-Specifically, each HSM requires at least three of PCH's seven Crypto Officers to operate.
-The IPS Security Container may be opened only by one of PCH's three Security Controllers.
-The SCIF requires two of PCH's three Security Controllers to open.
-The hardened room requires one of PCH's three Security Controllers to enter, and entry to the datacenter is controlled by the datacenter Facility Operator.
-At each stage, entry and exit are logged and the environment is continuously monitored.
+Specifically, each HSM requires at least three of PCH's seven Crypto Officers (COs) to operate.
+The IPS Security Container may be opened only by one of PCH's two Security Controllers (SCs).
+The SCIF requires one of PCH's two SCs to open.
+The hardened room requires a Facility Operator (FO) to enter, and entry to the datacenter is also controlled by the FO.
+At all stages, entry and exit are logged and the environment is continuously monitored.
+In addition, entry and exit to the vault, SCIF, and IPS are witnessed and notarized.
+In addition, entry and exit to the SCIF and IPS are recorded on three points-of-view of video.
+All of these documents and recordings are published on PCH's web site as per section 2.1 and 4.4.